sylvainemery/sylvainemery.github.io/_posts/2014-03-18-Installing-Gentoo-on-an-HP-Folio-9470m-laptop.md

 To verify that wpa\_supplicant is available on your LiveCD, type `/etc/init.d/wpa_supplicant start`

-If you get this kind of error:
+You should get this kind of error:

 ```
  * Starting WPA Supplicant Daemon